 Getting Around Atlanta

-The best way to get around Atlanta is the MARTA, the city's public transportation system.
+The best way to get around Atlanta is by MARTA, Atlanta's public transportation system.
 MARTA operates both bus and rail lines throughout the city and into nearby suburbs.
-For $2.50 per person, you can take the red or gold rail lines from Atlanta's Hartsfield-Jackson International Airport (ATL), which sits 20 minutes south of downtown.
-Driving – though notoriously hectic in this city—is another option, and you'll find rental car kiosks in the airport.
-Taxis are also available, but expect high rates due to time spent sitting in traffic.
+For $2.50 per person, you can take the Red or Gold train from Hartsfield-Jackson Atlanta International Airport (ATL), which sits about 10 miles south of downtown.
+You can also use the city's newest mode of transportation, the Atlanta Streetcar, to get to locales not within walking or biking distance of one another, but this system only stops by select downtown and Eastside attractions.
+Driving – though notoriously hectic here – is another option, and you'll find rental car kiosks in the airport.
+Taxis and ride-hailing apps are available as well, but expect high rates due to time spent sitting in traffic.

-The MARTA subway is the quickest way to get around but – at times—the subway can be inefficient.
-All four lines intersect at only one point (the Points Station) making the train most effective for trips going north to south or east to west.
-Fare is a flat $2.50 for a one-way trip, with day passes costing $9.
-Train times vary by line, but generally run every 15 to 20 minutes starting as early as 4:45 a.m. and continuing past midnight.
+MARTA's trains are the quickest way to get around, but – at times – can be inefficient.
+All four Red, Gold, Blue and Green lines intersect at only one point (the Five Points station), making the train most effective for trips going north to south or east to west.
+Fare is a flat $2.50 for a one-way trip, with day passes costing $9 and multiday passes ranging from $14 for two days to $23.75 for one week.
+Riders can also opt for a 10- or 20-trip pass for $25 or $42.50.
+Up to two children measuring less than 46 inches ride for free with each paying adult, and reduced rates are available for seniors.
+Train times vary by line but generally run every 10 to 20 minutes starting as early as 4:45 a.m. and continuing past midnight.

 MARTA buses operate throughout downtown and the suburbs.
-The system has 91 lines covering more than 1,000 miles, which can get confusing for some travelers.
-Buses are scheduled to arrive every 12 to 15 minutes during the weekday and on the half hour on the weekend, but times vary depending on the line.
-Fare is the same $2.50 flat rate as the rail system, although transfers are only available to Breeze smart card and ticket pass holders.
+The system has more than 100 lines covering more than 1,000 miles, which can get confusing for some travelers.
+However, MARTA buses can be the easiest way to reach neighborhoods not accessible by MARTA train, such as West Midtown and Atlantic Station in the Westside.
+Buses are scheduled to arrive every 12 to 15 minutes on weekdays and on the half hour on weekends, but times vary depending on the line.
+Fare is the same $2.50 flat rate as the rail system, although transfers are only available to Breeze smart card and Ticket pass holders.